-C-CD-15 Residential Character in Villages.
-Discourage the conversion of residential to commercial uses in coastal villages.
+C-CD-145 Residential Character in Villages.
+Consistent with the limitations outlined in C-PK-3, discourage the conversion of residential to commercial uses in coastal villages.
 If conversion of a residence to commercial uses is allowed under applicable zoning code provisions, the architectural style of the home should be preserved.